 £19.45 per night

-Town House Room - Stenton Town Houses A new addition to the accommodation options are the Stenton Townhouses which opened in October 2012.
-The townhouses provide modern, well equipped accommodation with 12 students sharing 6 bathrooms and one communal living space (kitchen, dining and living areas). £18.70 per night
+Town House Room - Stenton Town Houses and Bridges Townhouses The townhouses provide modern, well equipped accommodation with 12 students sharing 6 bathrooms and one communal living space (kitchen, dining and living areas). £18.70 per night

 £18.70 per night